JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 While Copilot includes images as it creates slides, you may want to add or edit an image to be more specific to your presentation.
 You can ask Copilot to include an image from your approved corporate library, provided your administrator has set the appropriate configurations, or generate an image based on an idea you have.

-1. Let's ask copilot to insert a diagram on the title slide.
+1. Let's ask Copilot to insert a diagram on the title slide.

 1. Navigate to the title slide that Copilot generated.